yuxu1/meet/README.md

 - Given: The app is open;
 - When: the user views the main page;
 - Then: a chart should display the number of upcoming events in each city.

+**Serverless Functions**

+The Meet app utilizes serverless functions in the business logic layer - handling the authorization for access to public calendar events from the Google Calendar API.
+As the OAuth consumer, the serverless functions will request OAuth consent from the authorization server, which prompts the user to login and grant consent.
+Upon consent the authorization server will generate a token that the Meet app will send along with every request in order to fetch and display event data for the user.
+AWS Lambda is used to host and implement these serverless functions.